haikyuu/hugo-blog/content/posts/setting-up-an-http-git-server.md

 But most of us host their repositories in other people's servers.

-For whichever reason or for none, let's create our own Git http server and let's host our code on our infrastructure.
+For whichever reason or for none, let's create our own Git http server and let's host our code on our inf rastructure.

 # Git http backend